• Skip to primary navigation

 For more Irish cuisine and St. Patrick's Day celebration ideas, be sure to stop by my pages on Irish recipes and St. Patrick's Day Recipes!

 The leek adds some onion flavor but with a different consistency.
-If you're one of those people that doesn't like to bite into onion but loves the flavor of onion, then you should really love cooking with leeks!
+If you're one of those people who doesn't like to bite into onion but loves the flavor of onion, then you should love cooking with leeks.

 • Butter - 2 tablespoons of butter.